lauraherasrec/lauraherasrec.github.io/_pages/about.md

 Welcome to my website!

-I am a fifth year PhD candidate in Economics at American University, writing my dissertation on economic development in Latin America.
-My research interests are in development macroeconomics, applied macroeconomics, productive development, trade, inequality, climate change and energy.
-I am also a macroeconomic research consultant at the World Bank.
+I am a fifth year PhD candidate in Economics at American University, writing my dissertation on economic development in Latin America, and an Economist at the Inter-American Development Bank.
+My research interests are in development macroeconomics, applied macroeconomics, energy, productive development, trade and inequality.

 I have professional experience in economic research and analysis in international organizations (The World Bank, IDB, OECD), central banking (Banco de España), and higher education institutions (AU, EHESS, UAM).